 - Metals such as steel, aluminum, titanium, brass, and nickel

-- Stones, including floors, stepping stones, border tiles, and bench tops for kitchens and vanities
+- Stone and marble, decorative wall and floor tiles, stepping stones, and countertops for kitchens and vanities

-- Soft materials like foams, interior automotive components, rubber, plastics, and cork
+- Soft materials like foam, interior automotive components, rubber, plastic, and cork

 - Metal parts for the automotive industry, including bumpers, truck bed liners, fiberglass body parts, and trim